Modbury: Civil war

 Modbury was the site of two battles in the English Civil War.
 The first battle was a surprise attack by a mounted Parliamentarian force led by Sir William Ruthven that moved under cover of darkness from Plymouth via Ivybridge on 7 December 1642.
 In the early morning charge they routed a mostly untrained Royalist force that had gathered in the town, where Sir Ralph Hopton, the King's senior commander in the West Country, was holding council at the manor house of Champernowne Court.
 The house was badly damaged by fire, Hopton escaped but many notable Devon Royalists were captured.

 The second Battle of Modbury occurred on 22 February 1643 when the Royalists forces, expecting an attack by Parliamentarian forces assembled at nearby Kingsbridge, had fortified the town.
 Outnumbered approximately four to one, and running short of ammunition, the royalists retreated.
 This victory was largely instrumental in the lifting of the Siege of Plymouth, and the driving of the encircling Royalist forces into Cornwall.

 19th century

 By 1801, the population of Modbury had risen to 1,813, with almost half engaged in the wool trade.
-The impact of the mechanisation of the wool industry was to have a dramatic effect on the economic prosperity and population of the town in the mid-1820s and later.
-Many workers left the town and headed to large cities in search of employment; others left the country altogether, emigrating to America.
+The impact of the mechanisation of the wool industry had a dramatic effect on the economic prosperity and population of the town from the mid-1820s.
+Many workers left the town and headed to large cities in search of employment, while others left the country altogether, emigrating to America.

 The railway line bypassed Modbury, contributing still further to this decline.
 Modbury remained an important market town until as late as 1944 when the cattle market ceased.